 Do you have survival skills?!I'm always looking for new survival skills to try and feature in a blog.
 For those whose submissions I write about will receive a free solar fire starter.
 Submit your skill on the Contact Page.

-TagsBait Bushcraft Campfire Camping Candle Class Classes Compass Cook Cooking Cordage Demonstration DIY Edible Emergency Fire Firecraft First Aid Fish Fishing Flame flashlight Flint Food Friction Fuel Heat Kit knife Lens Light Lighter Lure Magnifier Method Plants prepare Signal Solar Steel Survival Tinder Tools Travel Water
+TagsBait BOB Bushcraft Campfire Camping Candle Class Classes Compass Cook Cooking Demonstration DIY Edible Emergency Fire Firecraft First Aid Fish Fishing Flame Flint Food Friction Fuel Heat Kit knife Lens Light Lure Magnifier Plants prepare Signal Solar Spark Steel Striker Survival Tinder Tools Trap Travel Water